An Introduction to Probabilistic Programming: Gibbs Sampling

-In order to implement a Gibbs sampler, we additionally need to specify some form of proposal.
-We will here assume a map $\m{Q}$ from unobserved variables to expressions in the target language
+To implement a Metropolis-within-Gibbs sampler, we need to specify some form of proposal.
+We will here represent the proposal using a map $\m{Q}$ from unobserved variables to expressions in the target language

-For each variable $x$, the expression $E$ defines a distribution, which can in principle depend on other unobserved variables $X$.
-We can then use this distribution to both generate samples and evaluate the forward and reverse proposal densities $q(x = c' \mid V=\m{V})$ and $q(x = c \mid V=\m{V}')$.
+For each variable $x_n$, the expression $E_n$ defines a distribution, which can in principle depend on other unobserved variables $X$.
+We can then use this distribution to both generate samples and evaluate the forward and reverse proposal densities.
 To do so, we first evaluate the expression to a distribution

 We then assume that we have an implementation for functions $\textsc{sample}$ and $\textsc{log-prob}$ which allow us to generate samples and evaluate the density function for the distribution